dmancloud/tutorial-documentation/docs/install-gitlab-ce-k8s.md

-# Install Giblab CE on Kubernetes
+# Install Gitlab CE on Kubernetes

 Are you looking to streamline your CI/CD pipeline and improve collaboration across your development teams?
 Deploying GitLab on Kubernetes can help you achieve these goals and more.
 In this step-by-step tutorial, I will walk you through everything you need to know to get started with GitLab on Kubernetes.